dtcenter/MET/docs/Users_Guide/reformat_point.rst

       { key = "15";    val = "TMAX"; },        // GRIB: Max Temperature
       ...
    ]

-This entry is an array of dictionaries, each containing a **GRIB code** string and mathcing **variable name** string which define a mapping of GRIB code to the output variable names.
+This entry is an array of dictionaries, each containing a **GRIB code** string and matching **variable name** string which define a mapping of GRIB code to the output variable names.

 Point NetCDF to ASCII Python Utility
 ====================================